 This concept is suitable for those applications where the data is not needed within a short period of time.
 Several hours or even days (depending on the level of processing of the information) can pass until the data is ready for use.

-3.3.1.1 Ground Segment as a Service (GSaaS)
+3.3.1.1 GSaaS

-A particular case of these types of stations is the so-called ground Station as a Service (GSaaS).
+A particular case of these types of stations is the so-called GSaaS.
 For a single operator to launch an EO system and the associated ground segment can be extremely costly (earth stations are quite expensive to build, operate and maintain), especially if they want to deploy an earth station in multiple locations.
 The trade-off between cost and amount of downloaded data is very complicated, in particular for small entities like start-ups, SMEs, universities, etc.

 Since the early 2010s, the satellite industry has witnessed a significant increase in the number of satellites launched globally.
 This growth has been particularly driven by the emergence of small satellites and the ecosystem of services that have made launching and operating a satellite much more accessible to a wider number of actors.
-With this, the ground segment concept has slightly shifted, from a more traditional approach, with a few costly ground stations deployed in various places towards the concept of ground station as-a-service”.
+With this, the ground segment concept has slightly shifted, from a more traditional approach, with a few costly earth stations deployed in various places towards the concept of earth station as-a-service.

-The concept of Ground Segment as a Service (GSaaS) is simple: GSaaS providers operate networks of (fixed) earth stations, offering satellite operators the ability to communicate with their satellites, without the need for the satellite operator to own or manage proprietary ground infrastructure.
+The concept of GSaaS is simple: GSaaS providers operate networks of (fixed) earth stations, offering satellite operators the ability to communicate with their satellites, without the need for the satellite operator to own or manage proprietary ground infrastructure.
 These GSaaS providers deploy earth stations in strategic locations worldwide, and can additionally integrate existing earth stations with available spare capacity into their networks.
 Utilizing cloud-based technology and software-defined radios, these networks can be orchestrated and set remotely in a short amount of time, enabling operations with different spacecrafts from multiple locations at different technical parameters, ensuring to satellites a global and reliable access to earth stations.

 The development of GSaaS has brought significant benefits to the satellite industry.
 It has lowered the barrier of entry for space activities, enabling smaller operators to conduct satellite operations at scale without large initial investments in ground infrastructure or relevant in-house expertise.
 Satellite operators can focus on spacecraft operations while abstracting ground segment operations and outsourcing the costs associated with deploying and maintaining a global network of earth stations.